-His continuing staunch loyalty to Megawatti, even when she ignored his counsel, and his father-figure role in her political career ensures that he will always be revered in the PDI, successors to the Indonesian Catholic Party.
+His continuing staunch loyalty to Megawatti even when she ignored his counsel and his father figure role in her political career ensures that he will always be revered in the PDI, successors to the Indonesian Catholic Party.

-From time to time I pressed Frans about those fateful events of the mid 1960s.
-He would provide snippets but little else.
-For him, this was a painful period in Indonesia's emergence as a nation, best left behind.

-On the last occasion we spoke, Frans volunteered "look who wasn't on the list".
+From time to time I pressed Frans about those fateful events of the mid 1960's; he would provide snippets but little else, for him this was a painful period in Indonesia's emergence as a Nation, best left behind.
+On the last occasion we spoke Frans volunteered 'look who wasn't on the list'.

-As I sat on my balcony in Darwin on New Year's Eve, I raised a glass to Frans and two other good Indonesian friends of the Territory we lost this year - former foreign minister Ali Altas and former president Abdurrahman Wahid (Gus Dur).
-Just perhaps, they organised their own reunion.
+As I sat on my balcony in Darwin on News Eve I raised a glass to Frans and two other good Indonesian friends of the Territory we lost this year - former Foreign Minister Ali Alatas and former President Abdurrahman Wahid (Gus Dur); just perhaps they organised their own reunion.

-A condolence motion in the Legislative Assembly would be a much-deserved acknowledgement of this outstanding friend, supporter and advocate of our Territory.
+A condolence Motion in the Legislative Assembly would be a much deserved acknowledgement of this outstanding friend, supporter and advocate of our Territory.

-He was accorded a state funeral today with full military honours and interned at the San Diego Hills Cemetery, Kerawang, West Java.
+He was accorded a State Funeral on Saturday 2 January 2010 with full military honours and interned at the San Diego Hills Cemetery Kerawang West Java.

-A devout family man, husband and father, Frans is survived by his wife Yohanna Maria Pattinaya and two daughters Francisca Xaveria Sika Seda (Ery) and Yoanessa Maria Yosea Sipi Seda (Nessa).
+A devout family man, husband and father Frans is survived by his wife Yohanna Maria Pattinaya and two daughters Francisca Xaveria Sika Seda (Ery) and Yoanessa Maria Yosea Sipi Seda (Nessa).